zspace/system.software.interview.gol.public/GOL-client-server.md

 * While the server is in the "**G**" state, it should periodically (every 3 seconds in our implementation) send the board state to the client.

 * While the server is in the "**G**" state, the client should display any incoming board state updates.
-(Note that gap between generation '>2' and '>2146' in the example below.)
+(Note the gap between generation '>2' and '>2146' in the example below.)

 * While the server is in the "**G**" state, client and server should still be capable of accepting and dispatching all valid user commands.